Sustainability Reporting

 - Course delivery teams also continued to embed community outreach activity into some course units, this was particularly evident in allied health disciplines such as Occupational Therapy, Physiotherapy, and Oral Health where classes worked with community organisations to design and deliver programs for community service users.

-- Our oral health and physiotherapy staff and students volunteered their time to offer advice and free treatment to attendees of the 2023 Homeless Connect event in Rockhampton in May.
+- Our oral health and physiotherapy staff and students volunteered their time to offer advice and free treatment to attendees of the Homeless Connect event in Rockhampton.

 - U-Beach - U-Beach is a project driven by CQUniversity, in collaboration with Bundaberg Regional Council, Surf Lifesaving Queensland, Community Lifestyle Support, and Rotary Bundaberg Region, as well as local education providers and sporting clubs to break down the barriers to beach access for people living with a disability in the region.
-In 2023, this project was named Best Community Program at the 2023 Australian Disability Service Awards.
+In 2024, this project was named Universities Australia’s (UA) ‘Shaping Australia Awards’ Community Champion Award.

 Programs and initiatives facilitated by the University aligning with SDG 11, include:

-- CQUniversity was re‑selected as a service provider for Queensland’s Regional Arts Services Network (RASN), with the role of hosting the CQ region’s share of the initiative.
+- CQUniversity continues as a service provider for Queensland’s Regional Arts Services Network (RASN), with the role of hosting the CQ region’s share of the initiative.

-- CQUniversity's Central Queensland Consortium of Music held many performances including The World Goes Round.
+- CQUniversity's Central Queensland Consortium of Music held many performances.

-- The Centre for Regional Economies and Supply Chains (CRESC) continued to undertake research focused on the development and enhancement of economic systems, the tourism industry and supply and value chains- all of which are vital to regional and rural communities.
+- The Centre for Regional Economies and Supply Chains (CRESC) continued to undertake research focused on developing and enhancing economic systems, the tourism industry, and supply and value chains- all of which are vital to regional and rural communities.

 The following examples demonstrate our commitment to reducing waste on campus and in communities.
 Read more about these in our Sustainability Report.